-** The project also organises at least one game capture per week and will do this on a day when the weather is moderate so as not to stress the animal.
+** The project also organises at least one game of capture per week and will do this on a day when the weather is moderate to avoid burdening the animal involved.

 You will find the following facilities in the Game Reserve:

 - Predator Educational and Rehabilitation Centre, caring for endangered species

 - Elephant sanctuary, where there are tame elephants used for educational purposes

 During the weekends you will have the opportunity to take part in some excursions to Port Elizabeth, Jeffreys Bay and Knysna.
 These are all optional excursions which are not part of this programme.